dartmouth-dltg/aspace_simple_bulk_edit/ReadMe.md

 ## Using the plugin
 The plugin adds a new button to the tree toolbar that allows a user to multiselect a set of archival objects (much like in re-order mode) and then apply edits to those objects.
-Since the plugin selection mechanism works on the same principe as re-order mode, a selected archival object's children cannot be selected themselves.
+Since the plugin selection mechanism works on the same principe as Reorder mode, a selected archival object's children cannot be selected themselves.

 ![aspace_simple_bulk_edit_toolbar.png](images/aspace_simple_bulk_edit_toolbar.png)